 Ball State is just one of a few schools in the United States to offer an online undergraduate course sequence in ABA.
 The program is housed within Ball State’s Teachers College, which holds numerous national rankings and recognitions

-, including being ranked in the top 20 by U.S. News & World Report
+, including being ranked 38th by U.S. News & World Report

 for online graduate education programs.